bnewell/bnewell.github.io/_posts/2016-9-28-if-youre-bored-youre-doing-it-wrong.md

 header: /assets/if-youre-bored-youre-doing-it-wrong/spacex.jpg
 excerpt_separator: <!--more-->
 ---
-In the current days of our fast Internet speeds and extensive free content, it is very easy to entertain yourself and find exciting things to do.
+In the current days of fast Internet speeds and extensive free content, it is very easy to entertain yourself and find exciting things to do.
 Yet, I see so many people who can't find anything interesting to do online.
 Why are people so bored?
 I'm going to take a wild guess and say it probably has to do with *how* they are spending their time.
 <!--more-->
 Before the Internet, there were many areas of knowledge and expertise that were completely off limits to the layperson.
 There simply wasn't a way to access the bleeding edge research being done at top institutions.